Introduction

 Where to go for information and advice

-Talk – to a social worker, a volunteer or community agent at a Community Connect drop-in.
+Talk to a social worker, a volunteer or community agent at a Community Connect drop-in.
 You can find all the dates and venues here.
 The team at the drop-in can help with everything, from finding a local social group and support with money, to help with transport or support for carers.

-Look – online on Connect Somerset.
+Look online on Connect Somerset.
 The website provides information about local services, groups and events.
 This short video is an example of how Community Connect works – Alan and Pat’s story

 Read stories from people who have been helped by Connect Somerset.

-You can follow any of the links in ‘Adult Social Care’ to take you to more detailed information about Adult Social Care support.
+You can follow any of the links on our page Adult Social Care to read more detailed information about Adult Social Care support.

 Advocacy

-Advocacy is when someone independent helps another person to understand what they are being told, and supports them to make sure their opinions are heard.
+Advocacy is when someone independent helps another person to understand what they are being told and supports them to make sure their opinions are heard.

 Independent advocacy service

-If we think you would benefit from the support that an advocate can provide, and have no one else available to you who can do this, such as a family member or friend, we will ask an advocate to become involved.
+If we think you would benefit from the support that an advocate can provide, and you have no one else available to you who can do this, such as a family member or friend, we will ask an advocate to become involved.

 In Somerset, our independent advocacy service is provided by Swan Advocacy.